ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab05.md

 ```
 for i in range(100):
-    beardraw.point( [(i, 200)] , (0, 0, 0) )
+    stonebear.putpixel( (i, 200) , (0, 0, 0) )

 ```

-The point function takes two arguments:
-(1) a list of pixel coordinates each represented by an (x, y) tuple.
-In the example below our first argument is:
-  [ (100, 200) ]
-which is a list of a single pixel.
-Typically in these function, you will be modifying one pixel at a time.
-(2) a tuple representing the RGB color to set the pixel to.
-In the example above, this color is (0, 0, 0), i.e. black.

-After running the command above, show the bear image again and see if you can find the modified pixel.
-It's there!
+After running the command above, show the bear image again and see if you can find the modified pixels.
+It should be easier to see your modification this time around.

-Hiding the stone bear's face
+## Hiding the stone bear's face

 Now we are going to start working in a file so that we can save our work.
-If you haven't done so already, create a new Python file, and place the appropriate header comment at the top.
+If you haven't done so already, create a new Python file called "imaging.py", and place the appropriate header comment at the top that descibes the content of the file.
 Don't forget your header comment!
-Really.
-You will lose points for not having your header comments, and these are the most frustrating points to lose!

-Now, after the header comment, tell Python that you want to use the Image and ImageDraw modules from the PIL library, as follows:
+Now, after the header comment, tell Python that you want to use the Image module from the PIL library, as follows:

-from PIL import Image, ImageDraw
+from PIL import Image

-Next save your file in your Assignments folder as week3Python.py.
+Save your work and commit your change to git using the `git add .` , `git commit -m ""` commands.
 Now you're ready to write your first function for this lab.

 The stone bear is shy, and he wants you to cover his face using a dark rectangular area.
 To do this, you will write a function called blockHead which will transform the color of a specified range of the picture to be all black.
 The header for this function is

 def blockHead( im, startx, starty, endx, endy ):

-im is the image to modify (not the Draw object, but the Image), startx and starty represent the x and y coordinates of the upper left corner of the box to paint black and endx and endy represent the x and y coordinates of the lower right corner of the image to paint black.
+im is the image to modify, startx and starty represent the x and y coordinates of the upper left corner of the box to paint black and endx and endy represent the x and y coordinates of the lower right corner of the image to paint black.
 Your function will not return anything.
 For reasons we will discuss in the next week or two, the image will be modified even after the function returns!

 You might notice that blockHead is in fact not specific to blocking the head in the stone bear image, but rather will block any rectangle in any image, according to the parameters passed in.

-Notes and hints:

-In your implementation, the first thing you will need to do is create an ImageDraw.Draw object that will work on im.
-For example, the first line of your function will probably be something like:

-draw = ImageDraw.Draw( im )

-Then you can use this draw object to paint on the image.
-Because this is the warmup, you may use the rectangle function in the ImageDraw module to paint the black rectangle.
-However, for the rest of this lab, we'll ask you to use nested loops and the paint method, so feel free to try this here.
+For the rest of this lab, we'll ask you to use nested loops and the putpixel method, so feel free to try this here.
-Don't forget you can access the documentation for the ImageDraw module here When you have finished writing your function, test it by calling it in the shell to block the stone bear's face.
+Don't forget you can access the [documentation for the Image module](http://pillow.readthedocs.io/en/3.1.x/reference/Image.html)
+When you have finished writing your function, test it by calling it in the shell to block the stone bear's face.
 Note, to do this you will need to do the following as commands in the shell:
 Create an image from the stone bear file (if you haven't done so already) Call your blockHead method, passing in the appropriate arguments  The coordinates of the four corners of the rectangle are (240, 130), (450, 130), (450, 290), and (240, 290), starting from upper left, clockwise.